KarrLab/intro_to_wc_modeling/docs/wc_modeling/wc_lang_tutorial.rst

 ``wc_lang`` Model Data Sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These classes record the sources of the model's data.
+These classes record the sources of a model's data.

 ``Reference``
     A ``Reference`` holds a reference to a publication that contains data used in the model.